Interim maintenance can be a saving grace. Don’t let it become a weapon.

 Therefore, if faced with a Rule 43 application, it is important to consider the response carefully to mitigate the possibility of an adverse order being granted.
 An interim order is often unpredictable in its application and can wind up being unfair to one or both parties.

-Impact on subsequent negotiations
+How interim maintenance impacts on subsequent negotiations

 It can sometimes take a very long time for an opposed divorce to come to trial, for a variety of reasons.
 The delay may be due to the resources available to the court; the offices of the Family Advocate are often over-stretched and the number of divorce cases being heard by the High Court is on the increase.
 But the litigants themselves, i.e. one or other of the divorcing couple, may find their interests served by prolonging the time it takes to conclude the divorce; they may wish to uphold an inequitable status quo, either with regard to finances or parental access to minor children.
 A Rule 43 application is designed to address inequity but can in fact exacerbate it; and may in practice be the only contested hearing of the divorce, particularly as one or both parties realise the cost of taking litigation to trial.